gvwilson/sql-tutorial/index.md

 -   But Mik *does* calibrate
 -   Problem is that there's an entry for Mik cleaning
 -   And since `'clean' != 'calibrate'`, that row is included in the results
--   We need a different approach
+-   We need a different approach…

 <!-- ---------------------------------------------------------------- -->
 {% include section_break.md class="topic" title="Set Membership" %}